ggtenev/corona-virus-tracker-react-app/README.md

 https://elated-curran-76e88c.netlify.app/

-This app was bult withe the help of 'https://covid19.mathdro.id/api' API that provides real data updates on the COVID-19 pandemic
+This app was bult withe the help of 'https://covid19.mathdro.id/api' API that provides real time updates on the COVID-19 pandemic